ihzhang/Municipal-Boundary-Changes/README.md

 DISCLAIMER: this is very much still a work in progress.
 Please do NOT attempt replication based on this repository as it is.
 Instead, please contact me at ihzhang@stanford.edu if there are questions about getting the data and analyzing it.
 Please feel free to refer to the draft but plaese do not distribute or cite wthout permission.

 CONTENTS

-Code: follow the 1-2-3 steps implied by the names of the .R filese
+Code: follow the 1-2-3 steps implied by the names of the .R files

 1. ONE. (type = .R file) contains code used to clean 1990, 2000 and 2010 Census data place-level data, which producees lagged 1990-2000 and 2000-2010 place-level variables, and 2000 block-level variables.
 Run this file to get demographic data